opsdroid/opsdroid/docs/databases/matrix.md

   matrix:
 ```

-In it's default configuration the database will put events into the room named "main" in the connector configuration.
+In its default configuration the database will put events into the room named "main" in the connector configuration.

 An example of all the configuration options, with their default values is: